Parameter Efficient Fine-tuning via Explained Variance Adaptation: Experiments

 \subsection{Image Classification}

-We investigate the efficacy of EVA on the VTAB-1K \citep{zhai_visual_2019} benchmark, which has been widely used to evaluate PEFT methods.
-VTAB-1K comprises 19 image classification tasks that are divided into natural images, specialized images (medical images and remote sensing), and structured images (e.g.\ orientation prediction, depth estimation or object counting).
+We evaluate EVA on the VTAB-1K \citep{zhai_visual_2019} benchmark, which comprises 19 image classification tasks that are divided into natural images, specialized images (medical images and remote sensing), and structured images (e.g. object counting).
 We fine-tune a DINOv2-g/14 model \citep{oquab_dinov2_2023} that consists of around 1.1B parameters.
-For implementation details or hyperparameters we refer the reader to \cref{app:vtab}.
+For implementation details and hyperparameters see \cref{app:vtab}.
 Our results are shown in \cref{tab:vtab} and we additionally report error bars in \cref{tab:vtab_variance}.
-EVA and EVA+DoRA attain the best and second-best average accuracy across all tasks, respectively.
-Interestingly, EVA mainly improves over competitors on the natural tasks, i.e. in-domain datasets.
-LoRA performs best on the specialized tasks and full fine-tuning (FFT) performs best on the structured task.
-However, both LoRA and FFT perform worse on the remaining tasks, leading to a worse average score compared to EVA and EVA+DoRA.
+EVA attains the best average accuracy across all tasks.
+Interestingly, EVA mainly improves over competitors on natural tasks, i.e., in-domain datasets.
+On out-of-distribution datasets, we find that FFT still performs better than most PEFT approaches.